evansinho/YouTube-video-player-page/README.md

 ## Live Demo

-[Link to the application]`https://evansinho.github.io/YouTube-video-player-page/.`
+Link to the application -`https://evansinho.github.io/YouTube-video-player-page/.`

 ## Getting Started

 1. Clone this Repo using `https://github.com/evansinho/YouTube-video-player-page.git`
-2. Navigate to [localhost:5500/index.html](localhost:5500/index.html) in your Browser to access the page
+2. Navigate to `localhost:5500/index.html` in your Browser to access the page

 ## Authors